 The Pilot Frixion Erasable Highlighters are perfect for highlighting dynamics and articulation on students music.

 In all the years I’ve been teaching.
 This is the best packet of stickers I’ve spent money on.

 If you’re not already on the Japanese Eraser bandwagon, take the dive.
 They’re perfect for demonstrating on the piano keys or using for game markers.

 Resource Repertoire Must-Haves

-There are many more out there which I’m sure are great such as Melody Bober’s Grand One-Hand Piano Solos.
+There are many more out there that I’m sure are great, such as Melody Bober’s Grand One-Hand Piano Solos.

 Solid and Useful Games for All Ages

 My drawers are full of games, but if I had to pick only two to have on hand, they would be:

 Tonic: The Chord and Dice Game for Musicians (great for improvisation).

 (You can also purchase this game directly from the creator at Tonic-Music.com.)